Rolling whole wheat crackers directly on silicon baking sheet

 Frankly, I really value the options and capacity my tools provide.
 But, I have been building my workshop for over two decades, and while some folks might go out and drop several grand on tools it seems more reasonable to expect that most folks would want to dip their toes in the water first to see if doing more mechanical work is really something they want to take on before dropping big sums of cash (if they do have that financial freeboard).

 Fortunately a lot can be done with relatively low cost tools and simple techniques.
 I’m building another grain mill – this time for a friend so I decided I’d take a few short videos to show just how easy it is to build the grain mill since I know the finished product is probably pretty intimidating to most.
-Check out the book buy lasix pills mill for all of the detailed instructions on how you can build your own professional grade grain mill using simple tools.
+Check out the book Building the Homestead Grain mill for all of the detailed instructions on how you can build your own professional grade grain mill using simple tools.

 I generally really like Harbor Freight products – and I have a lot of them.
-I’ve got some of the largest of their tools – the 2hp mill-drill and their 9×20 metal lathe, some of their smaller tools including the 170A mig welder and lasix to buy in the ukas well as a bunch of their hand tools.
+I’ve got some of the largest of their tools – the 2hp mill-drill and their 9×20 metal lathe, some of their smaller tools including the 170A mig welder and 9″ angle grinder as well as a bunch of their hand tools.
 Pretty much all hands down wins in terms of bang for the buck.

 So when I decided that I was going to fabricate a wood fired pizza oven from stainless steel I figured I would pick up the very reasonably priced HF “Chicago Electric” spot welder.